 Bitcoin's blockchain is special because it achieves what a blockchain is designed for: digital immutability.
 Something that no other blockchain achieves because digital immutability is not native to a blockchain.
 It can only be achieved with a decentalized network and an algorithm called proof-of-work.
 Digital immutability has very important implications on how we use digital data for certain things like money and brings about many other desired side-effects.

 All blockchains by design are inherently slower, less efficient, more expensive and a less scaleable database than existing database structures like MySQL.
 This is because a blockchain is designed for digital immutability and not infinite, fast or cheap payments.
 For a blockchain to scale on-chain for even a fair amount of transaction volume, it must destroy it's decentralized nature as a consequence of how blockchains work.
 Once the decentralization is compromised, what do you have?
 An ineffecient, non-innovative paypal-like system that isn't new or special.

 Bitcoin is scaling the proper way, reminiscent of how the internet scaled.
 Scaling is happening through optimizing the Bitcoin protocol, using best practices and building supplemental protocols, networks and other innovations on top.

-Miners add a block to the blockchain by competeing to be the first in solving a work-intensive mathematical puzzle using special hardware.
-If a miner wins the race, they get to add their block to the blockchain and receive the block reward as payment.
-Miners can also collectively work to solve the puzzle by forming a mining pool.
+Miners submit a block to the blockchain by competeing to be the first in solving a work-intensive mathematical puzzle using special hardware.
+If a miner wins the race, they get to add their block to the blockchain and receive a block reward as payment.
+Miners can also collectively work together to solve the puzzle by forming a mining pool.
 In this case, the block reward is divided between miners based on their hash rate contributed.
 The block reward (or more specifically the block subsidy) is how new bitcoin are issued into circulation.